jimCresswell/e2e-web-test-framework-jvm-demo/README.md

 To package the application use `gradlew assembleDist`.

 ### Using as a Packaged Application
+#### Known Issues
+There are scenarios marked as `@pending` intended as examples of potential further tests to implement.
+Normally these scenarios are categorised as pending by the runner and included in the test report as pending tests.
+When the scenarios are executed from the packaged application Serenity-Cucumber attempts to run the unimplemented `@pending` tests and throws exceptions.
+For the time being `@pending` scenarios have been explicitly excluded from the [packaged code test suite](src\main\java\test_demo\PackagedTestSuite.java).

 #### Starting the Application
 To use the packaged application, unzip it (`.zip` or `.tar` according to preference), then use the platform specific start scripts.